• Call 877-225-8384

 A Perfectionism That Will Kill Your Exam Performance

-Close-up Of A Businesswoman's Hand Looking At Contract Form Through Magnifying GlassThis week we completed our 5-Day Psychiatry Board Prep Course in Chicagoland.
+Perfectionism can kill your exam performanceThis week we completed our 5-Day Psychiatry Board Prep Course in Chicagoland.
 (It was great to see and speak with so many colleagues there.)
-At the course I received several questions from our attendees about what turns out to be a single problem described in different ways.
+At the course, I received several questions from our attendees about what turned out to be a single problem described in different ways.
 The problem is a manifestation of one type of perfectionism.
-It arises as a feeling of a strong need to get complete and/or definitive information about a case described in an exam case… READ MORE
+It arises as a feeling of a strong need to get complete and/or definitive information about a case described in an exam case… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam, Strategies to Deploy During the Board Exam Tagged With: exam performance challenges, medical board preparation, perfectionism